 The price range of drinks in Francesco’s Kitchen cafe doesn’t differ from your usual coffee shops (P100+), and in fact here you have more choices.
 If you’re anywhere near San Juan, especially if you want a good place to have good coffee or important meeting (my friend Michelle brings her clients here sometimes), make sure to drop by the cafe as well.

-Francesco’s Kitchen is a two-story Italian restaurant located in 863 A. Mabini St., Addition Hills, San Juan, Metro Manila.
+Francesco’s Kitchen is a two-story Italian restaurant located in 863 A. Mabini St., Addition Hills, San Juan, Metro Manila, Philippines.
 It’s divided into the main restaurant and a cafe.
 The main restaurant is open during lunch and dinner hours only, while the cafe is open straight from morning until night.

 It’s currently headed by chef patron Francesco Rizzo, who has more than 25 years in the culinary industry.
 To ensure authentic Italian taste, some of the ingredients used here are directly imported from Italy.